datastist/study_r/README.md

 I do not have any lecture videos and do not write any contents outside Github.com.
-So, so if you find my github.io useful, you can click a big **D** below this content to see information about donation.
+So, so if you find my github.io useful, you can click **DONATION** below this content to see information about donation.

 ```diff